Muhammad's first revelation: Identifying the date of the first revelation

-According to the Islamic scholar Mubarak Puri, the exact date of this event was a Monday on the 21st of Ramadan and just before sunrise (10 August 610), when Muhammad was 40 lunar years, 6 months and 12 days of age (39 solar years, 3 months and 22 days).
+According to the Islamic scholar Safi al-Rahman al-Mubarakpuri, the exact date of this event was a Monday on the 21st of Ramadan and just before sunrise (10 August 610), when Muhammad was 40 lunar years, 6 months and 12 days of age (39 solar years, 3 months and 22 days).

 Others establish the day by projecting the fixed (i.e., non-intercalated) calendar backwards, providing a date of the night of Sunday to Monday, 13 to 14 December 610.

 Summary

-According to biographies of Muhammad, while on retreat in a mountain cave near Mecca (the cave of Hira), where Muhammad used to go and ponder upon the evil deeds of his community.
-Gabriel appears before him and commands him to "Read!".
+According to the Sīrah (prophetic biography), while on retreat in a mountain cave near Mecca (the cave of Hira), where Muhammad used to go and ponder upon the evil deeds of his community.
+Gabriel appears before him and commands him to "Read!"
 He responded, "I cannot read!".
-Then the angel Gabriel caught him tightly (forcefully) and pressed him so hard that he could not bear it any more (this happens two more times).
+Then the angel Gabriel caught him tightly (forcefully) and pressed him so hard that he could not bear it anymore (this happens two more times).
 Gabriel then revealed to him the first lines of chapter 96 of the Qur'an, "Read: In the name of your Lord Who created, (1) Created man from a clot.
-(2) Read: And Allah is the Most Generous, (3) Who taught by the pen, (4) Taught man that which he knew not.(5)" (Bukhari 4953).
+(2) Read: And God is the Most Generous, (3) Who taught by the pen, (4) Taught man that which he knew not.
+(5)".

 Before the revelation

 Muhammad was born and raised in Mecca.
-When he was nearly 40, he used to spend many hours alone in prayer and speculating over the aspects of creation.
+When he was nearly 40, he used to spend many hours alone in prayer and speculating about the world.
 He was concerned with the ignorance of divine guidance, social unrest, injustice, widespread discrimination, fighting among tribes and abuse of tribal authorities prevalent in pre-Islamic Arabia.
 The moral degeneration of his fellow people, and his own quest for a true religion further lent fuel to this, with the result that he now began to withdraw periodically to a cave named Hira, three miles north of Mecca, for contemplation and reflection.
 Islamic tradition holds that Muhammad during this period began to have dreams replete with spiritual significance which were fulfilled according to their true import; and this was the commencement of his divine revelation.